 - Bermuda welcomed 224,000 tourists into the country in 2014, many of whom visited Hamilton for its beautiful weather, crystal clear water and boisterous street parties!

-Do you know any interesting facts about Hamilton that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about Hamilton?
+Share them in the comments below!

 This page was last modified on November 15, 2021.
 Suggest an edit